MrPurpleDonut/CS340FinalProject/README.md

-Interpreter for the language we made in class
+Interpreter for the Streamer language we made in class

-Run "make Interpreter.class" to compile the Interpreter class and "./interpreter {FILENAME}" to run it on a file This is to make sure the classpath is correct
+Run "./makeall.sh" to compile everything needed for the interpreter Run "./interpreter {FILENAME} {ARGS}" to run it on a given file with the given command line args This ensures the classpath is correct

-4/27/24: Should pass all tests